Sexual health is one of the most neglected areas of our overall well-being mainly because of the

 your sex life for a significant duration.
 Sex therapy in California may not help you resolve these issues,

-5. If one partner does not want to have sex- Low libido or lack of sexual desire could be the
+but it can teach you how to manage them and make room for the lost intimacy. - If one partner does not want to have sex- Low libido or lack of sexual desire could be the

 result of either physical factors, psychological factors, or sometimes even both.
 Physical